-Zapiekanka is Poland’s version of the pizza which originated back in the 70s and quickly became a firm favorite for those looking for a quick tasty snack any time of the day.
-As the description suggests, it’s basically pizza on a baguette – no frills here.
+Zapiekanka is Poland’s version of the pizza which originated back in the 70s.
+It quickly became a firm favorite for those looking for a quick tasty snack any time of the day.
+As the description suggests, it’s basically pizza on a baguette.

 You can find in every Polish city, but here in Krakow, Plac Nowy is the place to go, from the stone building in the middle of the square.
 Wash it down with a beer or shot from one of the surrounding bars.

-It looks like a bagel crossed with a pretzel, but in the opinion of many Poles, it tastes even better than both of these things.
-In Poland though, we keep it simple – no dips, no fillings – in fact, the most exotic thing you might find on it are poppy seeds.
+It looks like the offspring of when a lonely bagel got it on with a pretzel.
+Having said that, in the opinion of many Poles, it tastes even better than both of these things.
+In Poland though we keep it simple.
+There are no dips and no fillings.
+In fact, the most exotic thing you might find on it are poppy seeds.

-Look out for this one at street markets and tourist fairs – it’s a popular if acquired taste among locals – sheep’s milk cheese with an intensely salty and smokey flavor.
-Served hot to order, the real trick is to have it with a dollop of cranberry sauce, which gives it a nice sweet kick.
+Look out for this one at street markets and tourist fairs.
+It’s a popular if acquired taste among locals.
+Essentially it’s sheep milk cheese with an intensely salty and smoky flavor.
+Served hot to order, the trick is to have it with a dollop of cranberry sauce, which gives it a nice sweet kick.

 Judah Square Food Truck Park

-Food trucks are becoming the next big hit in Krakow – and a whole host of them can be found in the Judah Square Food Truck Park.
+Food trucks are fast becoming the next big thing in Krakow.
+There’s a whole host of them to be found in the Judah Square Food Truck Park.
 Located in the ultra-hip Kazimierz district, the huge mural that overlooks the park is what people often notice first.

-Lined with a rotating cast of food trucks catering to a wide variety of tastes, and with plenty of seating in the square – you’ll find Krakow favourites like Wurst Truck offering up sausage, and Pan Kumpir which serves jacket potatoes, and Chimney Cake Factory service another Polish street food favorite – wrapped sweet pastry covered in cinnamon, sugar, coconut or a variety of other delicious dustings.
+Lined with a rotating cast of food trucks catering to a wide variety of tastes, and with plenty of seating in the square.
+Here you’ll find Krakow favorites like Wurst Truck offering up sausages, and Pan Kumpir which serves jacket potatoes.
+Also there’s the Chimney Cake Factory service another Polish street food favorite.
+A wrapped sweet pastry covered in cinnamon, sugar, coconut or a variety of other delicious dusting’s.